stouffer/EvoGeoModules/manuscript/manuscript.md

 communities is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
-This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
+This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13], while being considerably more restrictive than just phylogenetic conservation of species' interactions [@reze07,@eklo11,@stou12].
 More explicitly, it is thought that communities that have assembled by successive divergence events should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to